rackerlabs/support-how-to/content/cloud-dns/cloud-dns-faq.md

 By default, all accounts have a preconfigured set of thresholds (or limits) to manage capacity and prevent abuse of the system.
-The system recognizes two kinds of limits: rate limits and absolute limits.
+The system recognizes two kinds of limits: *rate limits* and *absolute limits*.
 Rate limits are thresholds that are reset after a certain amount of time passes.
 Absolute limits are fixed.
 See the [ Cloud DNS Developer Guide](https://developer.rackspace.com/docs/cloud-dns/v1/developer-guide/) for more information on rate limits.